Clinical research associate

 Some companies will pay for relevant external training courses through organisations such as the Institute of Clinical Research (ICR).
 They provide training in areas such as:

-Becoming a member of the ICR can aid career development as it provides networking opportunities, discounted training, specialist interest groups and access to industry news.
+You may want to consider becoming a member of the ICR as it provides networking opportunities, discounted training, specialist interest groups and access to industry news.
 You can progress through the ICR membership levels but to do so you'll need to undertake a certain amount of continuing professional development (CPD) each year.
+This can be in the form of courses, conferences, workshops or self-directed learning such as reading industry press.

 If you don't already have a postgraduate qualification, you can take a postgraduate certificate, diploma or Masters in areas such as: